rasmus-kirk/rustle/README.md

 ```

 So, by default if there has been no sound playing for 10 minutes, generate
-a sine wave of 20Hz for 2 minutes, resetting the silence period.
+a sine wave of 20Hz for 10 seconds, resetting the silence period.
 Depending
-on the model of your speakers, you may have to test these options.
-To enable
+on the model of your speakers, you may have to tweak these options, but they
-debugging set the following environment variables:
+work for mine.
+To enable debugging set the following environment variables:

 ```bash
   export RUST_LOG=debug # Enable debugging